Student Study 2018 Call for White Papers

-Research is now accepting white papers for Student Study projects expected to begin during fiscal year 2017 (July 1, 2016 – June 30, 2017).
-White Papers must be formatted in accordance to the posted guidelines.
-(Please see requirements below for more information.)
+Research is now accepting white papers for Student Study projects expected to begin during fiscal year 2018 (July 1, 2017 – June 30, 2018).
+White papers must be formatted in accordance to the posted guidelines (please see requirements below for more information).

-All problem statements should be submitted to Research@dot.ohio.gov.
-In order to be considered for funding, your submission must be received by Research by 3:00 PM (ET) on October 5, 2015.
+All White Papers should be submitted to Research@dot.ohio.gov.
+In order to be considered for funding, your submission must be received by Research by 3:00 PM (ET) on October 13, 2016.
 Absolutely no extensions will be granted to this deadline.
-All items received after 3:00 PM (ET) on October 5, 2015 will not be considered.
-Research will send an email confirmation, to the submitting email address, that the submission has been received.
+All items received after 3:00 PM (ET) on October 13, 2016 will not be considered.
+Research will send an email confirmation to the submitting email address, indicating receipt of the submission.
 It is the submitters’ responsibility to ensure that their submission has been received by Research by the stated deadline.
 The confirmation email from Research is the only acceptable proof that a submission has been made.
-In the event a submitter wants to challenge whether or not their submission was received by the deadline, the conformation email from Research will be the only evidence accepted.
+In the event a submitter wants to challenge whether or not their submission was received by the deadline, the confirmation email from Research will be the only evidence accepted.
 Failure on the submitter’s part to provide a copy of the Research confirmation email will result in a submission being considered late and therefore ineligible for consideration.

 All questions regarding the Student Study program should be directed to Research at firstname.lastname@example.org or 614-644-8135.
 Responses to questions will be posted to this site as they are received, so please refer back for clarifications throughout the solicitation period.

 Occasionally, ODOT has the need to conduct small research studies that provide quick solutions to immediate problems.
 The limited scope of these projects does not warrant the time and expense required for typical research projects.
 Likewise, these studies do not require an extensive team of experts to research the issue.
 Instead, these projects are adaptable to an academic investigation that can be conducted by a college student under the guidance of a professor in the form of a Student Study.